dontstopmeowing/printf/README.md

 ## 0x11.
 C - _printf

-Based on the ["Secrets of printf"](http://www.cypress.com/file/54761/download) scientific paper by Professor Don Colton

 We are supposed to write our printf function that can at least handle the following parameters

 - `%c (as to print a character)`